 Experience with clinical data is not essential.
+We look for indepth of knowledge of biostatistics, and related research methods and applications.
 Experience and knowledge from other fields can be beneficial to bring fresh perspectives and innovative methods.

 We welcome applications from researchers with black and minority ethnic backgrounds.